siddhamapple/instruction_tuned_model/README.md

-LLM Project: Building a Large Language Model From Scratch This repository contains the implementation of a Large Language Model (LLM) built following Sebastian Raschka's "Build a Large Language Model From Scratch" book.
-The project demonstrates the complete pipeline of building, training, and fine-tuning an LLM.

-Project Overview
-This project follows the three main stages of building an LLM:

-Stage 1: Foundation Model

-Data preparation and sampling

-Implementing attention mechanisms

-Building the LLM architecture

-Pretraining on unlabeled data

-Stage 2: Classification Model

-Loading pretrained weights

-Fine-tuning for text classification

-Evaluating the classifier

-Stage 3: Instruction-Following Assistant

-Fine-tuning on instruction datasets

-Creating a personal assistant model

-Evaluating response quality

-Key Components
-The repository contains several notebooks:

-blog_classifier.ipynb: Implementation of a blog classification model

-blog_classifier_using.ipynb: Code for using the blog classifier

-project_run_all_model.ipynb: Complete pipeline for training and using the models

-Pushing_blog_classifier_to_github.ipynb: Code for pushing models to GitHub

-Models
-The project uses multiple models:

-A blog classifier based on DistilBERT that categorizes blogs into four categories: World, Sports, Business, and Sci/Tech

-An instruction-tuned model for generating responses to various instructions

-The final implementation uses an Alpaca-trained model for improved results

-Features
-Text classification

-Text summarization

-Keyword extraction

-Mind map generation

-Custom instruction processing

-Usage
-The models can be used for:

-Classifying blog posts into categories

-Generating summaries of text

-Extracting keywords from documents

-Creating mind maps of content

-Answering questions and following instructions

-Technical Details
-The instruction fine-tuning uses the Alpaca dataset (52,002 entries) for better performance

-Models are implemented using PyTorch

-The architecture is based on the transformer decoder (GPT-style)

-The system first classifies input text and then processes it according to instructions

-Requirements
-PyTorch

-Transformers

-NLTK

-NetworkX

-Matplotlib

-Scikit-learn

-Acknowledgements
-This project is based on the concepts and techniques presented in "Build a Large Language Model From Scratch" by Sebastian Raschka.
+# LLM Project: Building a Large Language Model From Scratch

+This repository contains an end-to-end implementation of a Large Language Model (LLM) pipeline, inspired by Sebastian Raschka's book ["Build a Large Language Model From Scratch"](https://www.manning.com/books/build-a-large-language-model-from-scratch).

+## Project Overview

+The project demonstrates all major steps of building, pretraining, and fine-tuning a transformer-based language model:
+- **Stage 1:** Foundation model pretraining (unsupervised)
+- **Stage 2:** Fine-tuning for classification (e.g., blog categorization)
+- **Stage 3:** Instruction fine-tuning to build a personal assistant/chatbot

+## Key Components

+- `blog_classifier/` - Code and weights for a DistilBERT-based blog classifier (World, Sports, Business, Sci/Tech)
+- `models/` - Final instruction-tuned LLM weights and configs (using Alpaca for best results)
+- `code_notebooks/` - Jupyter notebooks for training, inference, and pushing models to GitHub:
+  - `project_run_all_model.ipynb` (Colab): Full pipeline runner
+  - `blog_classifier.ipynb` (Colab): Blog classifier training
+  - `blog_classifier_using.ipynb` (Colab): Blog classifier inference
+  - `Pushing_blog_classifier_to_github.ipynb` (Colab): Git/GitHub automation

+## Features

+- **Blog classification** with high accuracy
+- **Instruction-following LLM** (Alpaca-tuned) for summarization, keyword extraction, and Q&A
+- **Mindmap and main points extraction** from text
+- **Easy-to-use Colab/Kaggle notebooks**

+## Model Details

+- **Final code uses an Alpaca instruction-tuned model** for higher quality results in instruction following and text generation tasks.
+- All models are implemented in PyTorch and Hugging Face Transformers.

+## Usage

+1. Clone the repo and follow the notebook instructions in `code_notebooks/`.
+2. For blog classification, use the scripts in `blog_classifier/`.
+3. For advanced summarization and instruction tasks, use the Alpaca-based model in `models/`.

+## Requirements

+- Python 3.8+
+- PyTorch
+- Transformers
+- Datasets
+- NLTK
+- scikit-learn
+- matplotlib, networkx (for mindmaps)

+## Credits

+Based on [Sebastian Raschka's book](https://www.manning.com/books/build-a-large-language-model-from-scratch) & inspired by the Stanford Alpaca project.

+---

+**Note:**
+The final code and demos use an Alpaca instruction-tuned model for best results in instruction-following and generation tasks.